-$6.75 Million Settlement Paid To Family Of Milwaukee Inmate Who Died From Dehydration
+$6.75 Million Settlement Paid To Family Of Milwaukee Inmate Who Died Of Dehydration

 The settlement was concluded amid criminal legal action against the county and the company.
 As The Journal Sentinel has reported, "Three jail employees were convicted for their roles in Thomas' death.
 Criminal charges are pending against Miami-based Armor, which no longer had the contract for health care at the jail."

-Thomas was arrested after firing a gun in Potawatomi casino, and his family has said that they believe he was having a psychotic episode.
-He is described in the lawsuit as suffering from bipolar disorder.
+Thomas was arrested after firing a gun in Potawatomi casino, and family members have said they believe he was having a psychotic episode.
+He is described in the lawsuit as being afflicted with bipolar disorder.

 As NPR member station WUWM has reported, former Lt.
 Kashka Meadors testified about flooding in Thomas' cell after he was taken into custody.